lbormann/darts-caller/README.md

 If you set this to value between 0.1 and 1.0 the caller will call extra sounds like crowd-shouting or whatever you like (you decide!).
 Setup sounds {ambient_*}.
 The configured value will be multiplied by caller_volume.
 As an example: caller_volume = 0.8 and ambient_sounds = 1.0 means your sound-volume will be 0.8 relative to your system-volume.
 By default this is 0.0

-#### **-WTT**
+#### **-HP / --host_port**

-The program tries to send (POST) a specific json to the given url(s).
-Other extensions like autodarts-extern or autodarts-wled requiring to set this field to their corresponding address (ip:port).
-You could try to prioritize which urls will be invoked first, but in general they will be invoked in parallel.
+The app provides a websocket-service.
+Other extensions like autodarts-extern or autodarts-wled can connect to this service (ws://ip:port).
-Moreover you can find a list of json-examples for different game-events that are sent to WTT-entries in 'broadcast-examples.dat'.
-Who knows maybe you build your own extension upon this?!
+For a list of json-examples look at 'broadcast-examples.dat' - who knows maybe you build your own extension upon this?!